Global Hadamard form for the Green Function in Schwarzschild space-time: Green function on Schwarzschild spacetime

-In addition to rendering the wave equation more tractable, the conformal rescaling introduces a very useful simplification of the world function.
-The direct product structure of the metric induced by (\ref{con-sch-lel}) yields \be \hat{\sigma} = \sigma(x^A,x^{A'}) + \frac12\gamma^2. \ee Here, $\gamma\in[0,\pi]$ is the geodesic distance on the unit 2-sphere: \be \gamma(x^a,x^{a'}) = \hbox{proper distance along the shortest path from $x^a$ to $x^{a'}$ on $\mathbb{S}_2$}, \ee $\hat{\sigma}$ is the world function of the conformal Schwarzschild space-time and $\sigma(x^A,x^{A'})$ is the world-function of the 2-dimensional Lorentzian space-time with line element \be ds_2^2 \equiv -\frac{f}{r^2}(dt^2-d\rs^2). \ee We will refer to this 2-dimensional space-time as the \textit{2-d conformal space}, and denote it by $\Mtwo$.
 In a previous paper \cite{PhysRevD.92.104030}, we proved that $\Mtwo$ is a \textit{causal domain}.
-This means, in particular, that each pair of points of this $2$-D space-time are joined by a unique geodesic.
-As a consequence, $\sigma$ is defined globally on $\Mtwo$, in contrast with the usual situation in four dimensions, e.g., $ \hat{\sigma}$ in Eq.(\ref{world-con}) is only well-defined within a normal neighbourhood of the base point.
-This technical point underpins the present paper, where we use a 2+2 approach to determine certain global properties of the GF on Schwarzschild space-time.
+This means, in particular, that each pair of points of this $2$-D spacetime are joined by a unique geodesic.
+As a consequence, $\sigma$ is defined globally on $\Mtwo$, in contrast with the usual situation in four dimensions: e.g., there is no base point $p$ of conformal Schwarszchild spacetime for which the corresponding maximal normal neighbourhood is the whole spacetime, and consequently $ \hat{\sigma}$ is not defined globally on this spacetime.
+This technical point underpins the present paper, where we use a 2+2 approach to determine certain global properties of the GF on Schwarzschild spacetime.